On this page:

 - dry milk solids

-Lactose is also used in some prescription medicines, including birth control pills, and over-the-counter medicines like products to treat stomach acid and gas.
-These medicines most often cause symptoms in people with severe lactose intolerance.
+Some medications also contain lactose, including prescription medications such as birth control pills and over-the-counter medications such as products to treat stomach acid and gas.
+These medications most often cause symptoms in people with severe lactose intolerance.
+People with lactose intolerance who take medications that contain lactose should speak with their health care provider about other options.

 Points to Remember

-- Lactose intolerance is the inability or insufficient ability to digest lactose, a sugar found in milk and milk products.
+- Lactose is a sugar found in milk and milk products.

-- Most people with lactose intolerance can tolerate some amount of lactose in their diet.
+- Most people with lactose intolerance can tolerate some amount of lactose in their diet and do not need to avoid milk or milk products completely.
+However, individuals vary in the amount of lactose they can tolerate.

-- Milk and milk products are often added to processed foods.
-Checking the ingredients on food labels is helpful in finding possible sources of lactose in food products.
+- Lactose is in all milk and milk products.
+Manufacturers also often add milk and milk products to boxed, canned, frozen, packaged, and prepared foods.
+People can check the ingredients on food labels to find possible sources of lactose in food products.

 Hope through Research

-The National Institute of Diabetes and Digestive and Kidney Diseases' (NIDDK's) Division of Digestive Diseases and Nutrition conducts and supports basic and clinical research into digestive disorders.
+The National Institute of Diabetes and Digestive and Kidney Diseases’ (NIDDK’s) Division of Digestive Diseases and Nutrition conducts and supports basic and clinical research into digestive disorders such as lactose intolerance.

 For More Information